peterViou/foodmate/README.md

 Once the application is running, you can start tracking your food intake using the conversational agent or the manual forms.
 The agent will provide suggestions and reminders based on your input.

+### Authentication

+- Navigate to `/auth/login` to log in.
+- Navigate to `/auth/signup` to sign up for a new account.

+### Meals Management

+- View meals list: `/meal/list`
+- Add a new meal: `/meal/add`
+- Edit a meal: `/meal/edit/:id`
+- View meal details: `/meal/detail/:id`

+### Chat

+- Access the chat: `/chat`

 ## Contributing

 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.

+### Coding Standards

+- Follow the Angular style guide for structuring and organizing code.
+- Use Tailwind CSS for styling.

+### Folder Structure

+src/
+app/
+auth/
+chat/
+meal/
+shared/
+assets/
+environments/

 ## License